SamuelSwartzberg/flashcardifying_text_temp/misc.md

 ⟮sign⟯|⟮observable to others (not just the patient⟯) ⟮symptom⟯|⟮observable to the patent only⟯

 ### diseases

 A disease is some sort of disruption of regular functions with recgonizable signs and symptoms with a specific, known process in the body which is the cause.

-#### hansen's disease

-⟮Hansen's disease⟯ is the proper name for ⟮Leprosy⟯.
-⟮Leprosy⟯ is spread  by ⟮extensive contact of respiratory fluid⟯ ⟮95⟯% of people infected with  ⟮Mycobacterium leprae or Mycobacterium lepromatosis⟯ ⟮do not develop leprosy.⟯ Signs of ⟮leprosy⟯:  ⟮Large discolored or pink patches on the skin⟯ Symptoms of ⟮leprosy⟯: ⟮Poor eyesight⟯, ⟮muscular atrophy⟯, ⟮nerve damage⟯ → ⟮lack of ability to feel pain⟯ → ⟮more injuries⟯ In the past, ⟮leprosy⟯ was dealt with by ⟮separating lepers into leper colonies/sanatoria.⟯ Today, ⟮leprosy⟯ can be ⟮cured⟯ via ⟮multidrug therapy⟯.
-⟮Leprosy⟯ cases have been ⟮decreasing rapidly⟯ - in the ⟮1980s⟯, ⟮5 million⟯ people were suffering from ⟮leprosy⟯, by ⟮2018⟯ that number ⟮had fallen to 200k⟯

-#### benign paroxysmal positional vertigo

-⟮Benign paroxysmal positional vertigo⟯ is an illness that causes ⟮vertigo (dizziness)⟯ upon ⟮changes in the head position⟯.
-Physiologically, ⟮benign paroxysmal positional vertigo⟯ is caused by ⟮dislocated crystals in the ear,⟯ however ⟮the ultimate cause is often not clear⟯.
-⟮Benign paroxysmal positional vertigo⟯ is more common in ⟮the elderly⟯ and ⟮women⟯, with ⟮2.5%⟯ of people experiencing it ⟮at some point in their livees⟯.
-⟮Benign paroxysmal positional vertigo⟯ is often treated with ⟮specific exercises⟯.

-#### by varicella-zoster

-flex-container:✫sm_87316209681.jpg✫✫sm_300px-Herpes_zoster_neck.jpg✫✫sm_The-signs-of-chickenpox-and-when-you-should-see-a-doctor.jpg✫

-c1;Chickenpox⟯ is then english term for ⟮Windpocken⟯ ⟮Herpes Zoster⟯  is the scientific term for ⟮Shingles⟯, in german it is called ⟮Gürtelrose⟯ ⟮Varicella-zoster virus⟯  causees ⟮Chickenpox, Shingles⟯ ⟮After Chickenpox has healed⟯, often ⟮the varicella-zoster virus⟯ ⟮retreats into the nerves near the spine.⟯ In general, one can have Chickenpox ⟮once only⟯.
-⟮Shingles⟯ is ⟮a re-outbreak of the varicella-zoster virus⟯.
-The risk factors for ⟮shingles⟯ are ⟮weakened immune system, age, stress⟯.
-⟮Shingles⟯ can be prevented via ⟮the shingles vaccine, of which the longest-lasting one is Shingrix⟯.
-The main sign of ⟮shingles⟯ is ⟮a group of small blisters⟯ on ⟮one side of the body⟯ within ⟮a single dermatome⟯.
-The ⟮blisters of shingles⟯ can be ⟮quite painful⟯, ⟮itch⟯, and also ⟮cause hyperesthesia (oversensitivity⟯).
-⟮One of the first symptoms⟯ of ⟮shingles⟯ is ⟮general malaise/sick fealing⟯.
-If you have {{c29::shingles (herpes zoster),}{{c30::} contact with the blisters}} ⟮spreads the varicella-zoster virus⟯, but ⟮will of course cause chickenpox, not shingles⟯.
-The main risks of ⟮shingles⟯ is if ⟮it occurs near sense organs⟯, or that ⟮it causes neuralgia⟯.
-To ⟮prevent neuralgia⟯, shingles is treated with ⟮painkillers⟯.
-During a ⟮shingles⟯ infection, ⟮stress⟯ and ⟮physical activity⟯ should be avoided.

 ### disorder

 A disorder is some sort of disruption of regular functions with recgonizable signs and symptoms with no statement of if we know the cause, if there are multiple causes, etc.
 A disorder might indicate that a specific disease is possible but there is not enough clinical evidence for diagnosis.

-#### CRSD

-⟮circadian rhythm sleep disorders⟯ ⟮(c:2;s1;CRSD⟯) are a family of ⟮sleep disorders⟯ related to ⟮timing of sleep⟯.
-⟮Non-24-hour sleep–wake disorder⟯ ( ⟮c+;s5;non-24⟯ ) is a form of ⟮CRSD⟯.
-⟮Non-24-hour sleep–wake disorde⟯r involves having ⟮a circadian rythym⟯ that is ⟮longer or shorter than the typical 24 hours⟯.
-⟮non-24⟯ affects ⟮0.03%⟯ of ⟮the total population⟯ (though ⟮there may be a large dunkelziffer⟯), but ⟮70⟯% of ⟮the totally blind population⟯.
-On average, sufferers of ⟮non-24⟯ have a circadian rythym roughly ⟮25 hours⟯ long.
-Medication for ⟮non-24⟯ generally is ⟮melatonin / melatonin-receptor-based⟯.

 #### nervous system